Dollar rallies across the board, cheered by U.S. jobs data

 BNY Mellon capital flows data showed that the U.S. dollar has been steadily net bought for four consecutive sessions, with U.S. stocks also largely in demand.
 Most of the U.S. stock purchases came from foreign investors, which is another source of support for the dollar, the bank said.

-"The summation of our investor activity in recent weeks suggests market participants have been increasingly favoring the dollar, which is no longer out of favor during risk-on investor sentiment, while still retaining its safe-haven allure during bouts of risk aversion," said Samarjit Shankar, director of market strategy at BNY Mellon in Boston.
+"The summation of our investor activity in recent weeks suggests market participants have been increasingly favouring the dollar, which is no longer out of favour during risk-on investor sentiment, while still retaining its safe-haven allure during bouts of risk aversion," said Samarjit Shankar, director of market strategy at BNY Mellon in Boston.

 EURO STEADIES